 If you’ve recently applied for a Chase credit card and weren’t instantly approved, one of the reasons may simply be verification.
 Whether that be verification of address, proof of business incorporation, etc you’ll need to provide proof.
 This proof can be faxed or taken into a Chase branch, but here’s a quick tip dealing specifically with proof of address that will avoid a delay in your application being processed properly.

-I found myself in this situation.
+This is the situation I found myself in, and it was quite the headache.
 I was asked to provide proof of address with a bill and then fax it to: